-Continued success in accomplishing the actions outlined in this document will require the involvement and commitment of the large and collaborative partnership now in place.
-It is important that the agencies, organizations, and individuals involved with ALRI understand and be able to explain how the collective partnership will work toward those goals.
-This document demonstrates to a broad audience the level of commitment of ALRI's partners and supporters toward reaching these common goals.
-The strategies and actions summarized in this plan will help maintain and build upon the substantial momentum for longleaf pine conservation that has continually developed over the past two decades and help ensure continued support for longleaf restoration and conservation efforts (See Appendix A).
+Success in ultimately achieving the 8-millionacre goal will require the continued involvement and commitment of the large and collaborative partnership now in place.
+ALRI has earned a reputation as a national model for effective conservation partnership.
+Looking forward, developing markets, growing recognition of the benefits of longleaf pine related to climate resilience, and the incredible momentum ALRI has built for longleaf pine all suggest continued success.
+It is important that the agencies, organizations, and individuals involved with ALRI look forward and define how the collective partnership will continue to work toward our goals beyond 2025.
+A follow-up document to the original Conservation Plan, a "V2", is needed to ensure the continued commitment of ALRI's partners and supporters toward reaching these common goals.
+The strategies and actions summarized in a revised Conservation Plan will help maintain and build upon the substantial momentum for longleaf pine conservation that has developed over the past two decades and help ensure continued support for longleaf restoration and conservation and ultimately, the achievement of the 8-million-acre goal.